DShield-ISC/dshield/Architecture.md

 Firewall logs end up in /var/log/dshield.log

-Logs are reported to dshield once an hour.
+Logs are reported to Dshield once an hour.
 This is done by a cron job in /etc/cron.d/dshield.
 It launches two scripts:
 - weblogsubmit.py .
 This script reports web logs.
 - fwlogparser.py .
-This script parses logs from /var/log/dshield.log and submits them to dshield.
+This script parses logs from /var/log/dshield.log and submits them to Dshield.

-The ammount of bandwidth consumed by the honeypot varries widely with the traffic it receives.
-But as a rough guess, the honeypot will use a couple megabytes or less per day if it receives traffic for a single IP address.
+The amount of bandwidth consumed by the honeypot varies widely with the traffic it receives.
+But as a rough guess, the honeypot will use a couple of megabytes or less per day if it receives traffic for a single IP address.